functorz-tech/momen_doc/buildUI/cp_input.md

 1. Start Time/Date and End Time/Date: Only supports data binding, both are not required, **generally not set**.
 2. Time Interval: The default selection is 1 minute, supporting selections of 5, 10, 15, 30, and 60 minutes, not supporting manual input.
-3. Default Value: Not required, databinding.
+3. Default Value: Not required, data binding.
 4. Placeholder Text: Not required, when there is no default value, the content in "Placeholder Text" will be displayed.

 ## Rich Text Editor